hamishmaritz/MyLearnings/README.md

 }
 ```

+While abstract classes and interfaces are supposed to be different concepts, the implementations make that statement sometimes untrue.
+Sometimes, they are not even what you think they are.

+The key point about interfaces is not so much that they say what a class does, but allow objects that can Wizzle to make themselves useful to code that needs a Wizzler.
+Note that in many cases neither the person who writes the thing that can Wizzle, nor the person who needs a Wizzler, will be the person who writes the interface.

+> Interface: To implement a contract by multiple unrelated objects

+> Abstract class: To implement the same or different behaviour among multiple related objects

 * Define polymorphism and explain how you can take advantage of it in a .NET application.
 > Answer